Skip to main content

 We recommend Rep. Fitzgibbon for another term in Position 2 representing the 34th Legislative District.

 Incumbent Rep. Joe Fitzgibbon is running for another term in Legislative District 34, House Position 2.
-He was first elected to the position in 2010 and has also worked as a legislative staffer and Burien planning commissioner.
+He was first elected to the position in 2010 and has also worked as a legislative staffer and Burien Planning Commission member.

 In his tenure in the House, Fitzgibbon has been an exceptionally strong environmental advocate, helping Washington fight greenhouse gas emissions, keep air and water clean, reduce pollution, and protect salmon populations.
 In his most recent term, he was a secondary sponsor on the zero-emission school bus bill to provide sustainable and reliable transportation for Washington students.
 In addition, Fitzgibbon was a primary sponsor on legislation to help the state meet its climate goals to create a green future for generations to come.